African forest elephant: Reproduction

 Females reach sexual maturity between the age of 8 and 12 years, depending on the population density and nutrition available.
 On average, they begin breeding at the age of 23 and give birth every 5–6 years.
 As a result, the birth rate is lower than the bush species, which starts breeding at age 12 and has a calf every 3–4 years.

 Baby elephants weigh around 232 lb at birth.
 Almost immediately, they can stand up and move around, allowing the mother to roam around and forage, which is also essential to reduce predation.
 The baby suckles using its mouth while its trunk is held over its head.
 Their tusks do not come until around 16 months and calves are not weaned until they are roughly 4 or 5 years old.
 By this time, their tusks are around 14 cm long and begin to get in the way of suckling.

-Forest elephants have a lifespan of about 60 to 70 years and mature slowly, coming to puberty in their early teens.
+African forest elephants have a lifespan of about 60 to 70 years and mature slowly, coming to puberty in their early teens.
 Bulls generally pass puberty within the next year or two of females.
 Between the ages of 15 and 25, bulls experience "musth", which is a hormonal state they experience marked by increased aggression.
-The male secretes fluid from the temporal gland between its ear and eye during this time.
+The male secretes fluid from the temporal gland between his ear and eye during this time.
 Younger bulls often experience musth for a shorter period of time, while older bulls do for a longer time.
-When undergoing musth, bulls have a more erect walk with their heads high and tusks inward, they may rub their heads on trees or bushes to spread the musth scent, and they may even flap their ears, accompanied by a musth rumble, so that their smell can be blown towards other elephants.
+When in musth, bulls have a more erect walk with their head high and tusks inward, they may rub their heads on trees or bushes to spread the musth scent, and they may even flap their ears, accompanied by a musth rumble, so that their smell can be blown toward other elephants.
 Another behavior affiliated with musth is urination.
 Bulls allow their urine to slowly come out and spray the insides of their hind legs.
-All of these behaviors are to advertise to receptive females and competing bulls they are in the musth state.
-Bulls only return to the herd to breed or to socialize, they do not provide prenatal care to their offspring but rather play a fatherly role to younger bulls to show dominance.
+All of these behaviors are to advertise to receptive females and competing bulls that they are in the musth state.
+Bulls only return to the herd to breed or to socialize; they do not provide parental care to their offspring but rather play a fatherly role to younger bulls to show dominance.

-The females are polyestrous, which means that they are capable of conceiving multiple times a year, which is a reason why they do not appear to have a breeding season.
+Females are polyestrous, meaning they are capable of conceiving multiple times a year, which is a reason why they do not appear to have a breeding season.
 However, there does appear to be a peak in conceptions during the two rainy seasons of the year.
 Generally, the female conceives after two or three matings.
-Although the female has plenty of room in her uterus to gestate twins, twins are rarely conceived.
-The female African forest elephant's pregnancy lasts 22 months.
-Based on the maturity, fertility, and gestation rates, African forest elephants have the capabilities of increasing the species' population size by 5% annually under ideal conditions.
+Though the female has plenty of room in her uterus for twins, twins are rarely conceived.
+Gestation lasts 22 months.
+Based on the maturity, fertility, and gestation rates, African forest elephants have the capacity to increase their population by 5% annually under ideal conditions.